 Back in the village, after getting more insight from visiting the rocky giants, the monasteries awake feelings of respect on a much deeper level.
 The people that live there and devote their lives to keeping the place alive in the modern times today deserve that respect.

 The next day starts with a good breakfast in one of the local bakeries that sell fantastic pastries, joined with a cup of black Greek coffee.
 Some guides suggest visiting the Theopetra cave outside the Meteora village.
 The area witnesses prehistoric settlements between 5000 and up to 50 000 years ago!
 It is good if this is one of those days when the cave is open to the public, since it takes a longer countryside road to get there.

-In the meantime, small town of Paralia at the east coast is full of bustling crowd.
+Some people in search for fun head for the small town of Paralia at the east coast.
 People, music, beach equipment and discounted winter jackets – all of that gathered in the walking street that is bathing in the afternoon sunshine.
 Two kilometers away, the popular Olympic Beach, is echoing the sound of badminton rackets and volleyball players` cheering.
 Small queue is made before the “foot shower” to wash off the sand before stepping on the smooth concrete promenade.